 Complex regional pain syndrome (CRPS) is a chronic, painful condition that typically affects one part of your body as the result of previous injury.
 Dr. Shawn Roofian, of the Ketamine Medical Institute, with three offices in the Los Angeles area, is a board-certified physician and a leader in ketamine infusion therapy for pain management.
 Ketamine relieves the chronic symptoms of CRPS so you can get your life back.
-Call either the Beverly Hills, Tarzana, or Chula Vista, California, offices, or schedule a consultation online to learn more about this cutting-edge therapy.
+Call either the Beverly Hills or Tarzana, California, offices, or schedule a consultation online to learn more about this cutting-edge therapy.

 Chronic regional pain syndrome (CRPS) Type 1, formerly known as regional sympathetic dystrophy (RSD), is a chronic pain syndrome that often affects your foot, arm, leg, or hand, as the result of an injury.
 It is thought to be a condition caused by damage to the peripheral and central nervous systems so it affects the messages sent between your brain and spinal cord to the rest of your body.
 CRPS is typically characterized by excessive pain, changes in skin color, changes in temperature, and swelling in the injured area.

 Chronic regional pain syndrome is divided into two categories: CRPS Type 1 and CRPS Type 2.
 If you have the symptoms of CRPS, but you don’t have a medically confirmed nerve injury, it’s considered Type 1 or RSD.
 If you do have an associated nerve injury, it’s considered CRPS 2 because there is a confirmed cause.